pry/pry/README.markdown

 ### Commands

-Nearly all functionality in a Pry session is implemented as commands.
+Nearly every piece of functionality in a Pry session is implemented as a command.
 Commands are not methods and must start at the beginning of a line, with no whitespace in between.
-Commands support a flexible syntax and allow 'options' in the same way as shell commands, for example the follow Pry command will show the source code for an instance method and include line numbers:
+Commands support a flexible syntax and allow 'options' in the same way as shell commands, for example the following Pry command will show a list of all private instance methods (in scope) that begin with 'pa'

-    pry(Pry):1> show-method -M rep -l

-    From: /Users/john/ruby/projects/pry/lib/pry/pry_instance.rb @ line 143:
-    Number of lines: 6

-    143: def rep(target=TOPLEVEL_BINDING)
-    144:   target = Pry.binding_for(target)
-    145:   result = re(target)
-    146:
-    147:   show_result(result) if should_print?
-    148: end
+    pry(YARD::Parser::SourceParser):5> ls -Mp --grep pa
+    [:parser_class, :parser_type=, :parser_type_for_filename]

 ### Navigating around state

 Pry allows us to pop in and out of different scopes (objects) using